Through the Eyes of Love: Release and reception

 Clive Davis, head of Arista Records, decided to make "Through the Eyes Of Love" the follow-up to Manchester's March 1979 top 10 hit "Don't Cry Out Loud" instead of another song from the album of the same name.
 Released in April 1979, the song climbed high on the Adult Contemporary charts, peaking at number 13, also making a minor showing on the pop charts, peaking at number 76 on the Billboard Hot 100.

 The single mix runs at a shorter length than the album version, and features a short guitar solo near the end of the song which is not present on the album version.
 The song "Such A Morning", from Don't Cry Out Loud, was issued as the B-side on the single.

 Awards

-The song was nominated for the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song at the 1980 awards season, but lost both times, losing to "It Goes Like It Goes" from Norma Rae and "The Rose" from The Rose, respectively.
+The song was nominated for the Academy Award for Best Original Song at the 52nd Academy Awards and the Golden Globe Award for Best Original Song at the 37th Golden Globe Awards during the 1980 awards season, but lost both times, losing to "It Goes Like It Goes" from Norma Rae and "The Rose" from The Rose, respectively.

 At the 1980 Academy Awards ceremony, Manchester performed two nominated songs on the same night, the other being "I'll Never Say Goodbye", which she sang for the film The Promise.